The name says it all...

-Note: A controversial statement on my part but I contend that WLC is not a true philosopher - a philosopher is a lover of wisdom and is thus an honest-truth seeker.
+Note: A controversial statement on my part but I have my doubts on whether WLC is a true philosopher - a philosopher is a lover of wisdom and is thus an honest-truth seeker.
 A fundamentalist clings to dogma and has no real interest in discovering the truth.
 They assume they already have it.
 And it was written down by a bunch of barbaric desert-dwelling peasants thousands of years ago...
 Which leads us to our next point.

 Point 4 - The (alleged) Resurrection of Jesus

-WLC asserts that there is PLENTY of evidence for the alleged resurrection (note: WLC is not a medical doctor) of Jesus.
+WLC asserts that there is PLENTY of evidence for the alleged resurrection of Jesus.
 Where does this evidence come from?
 The Bible of course!
 I suppose he should then assume, even though he's Christian, that the Koran is evidence for the supposed acts of Islam's prophet?

 Firstly, I would be inclined to refuse this point on the grounds that the very existence of Jesus has never been fully established.
-There is no evidence whatsoever that Jesus even existed, let alone whether all the Bible's claims about him are true.
+There is no good evidence whatsoever that Jesus even existed, let alone whether all the Bible's claims about him are true.
 We have a handful of non-Christian, non-Biblical quotes from decades and centuries after the supposed events that believers tend to refer to.
 Half of them are forgeries, and the other half are ambiguous (such as use of the Greek name Chrestus, and references to the existence of Christians - does the existence of Hindus prove Ganesh exists?); and all of them exist in the form of medieval manuscripts.
-There is also plenty of evidence to suggest that Jesus is entirely mythical.
-This is revealed by recent discoveries of Gnostic texts, and the rather old (and brilliant) studies of comparative religion.
+There is also plenty of reason to think that Jesus is entirely mythical.
+This is revealed by recent discoveries of Gnostic texts, and the studies of comparative religion.

 Arguing over the details of the supposed Jesus' life would be like arguing over how many medals WLC earned for his valiant efforts in the Franco-Prussian war.
 There is no evidence he fought in the Franco-Prussian war, and there is plenty of evidence to suggest he didn't (for example, he was born long after the conclusion of the Franco-Prussian war, as well as the Great War, and it's inevitable follow-up, World War II).
 For more on William Lane Craig's exploits during the Franco-Prussian War, please see my critically-acclaimed book, The Bravery of William Lane Craig During the Franco-Prussian War, and His Assassination by the Coward Robert Ford.
 Available at no good bookstores...